Shiv16100/wish/README.md

-# 🌟 My Wishlist & Bucket List
+# 🌟 The Wishlist of Radhika and Shivesh

-A beautiful, modern web application to track your dreams, goals, and bucket list items.
-Built with React and Vite for a fast, responsive experience.
+A beautiful, modern web application to track dreams, goals, and bucket list items.
+Built with React and Vite for a fast, responsive experience with cross-device synchronization.

 ![Wishlist App](https://img.shields.io/badge/React-18+-blue.svg)
 ![Vite](https://img.shields.io/badge/Vite-5+-green.svg)